+If the V-SMF supports Alternative QoS Profile handling, the V-SMF informs H-SMF of its support of the Alternative QoS Profile handling by the Nsmf_PDUSession_Create Request service operation.

 7-12b.
 These steps are the same as steps 4-10 in clause 4.3.2.2.1 with the following differences: